DaveMielke/NBP/b2g/doc/UserInterface/Overview/learning.rst

 .. |user manual| replace:: User Manual (this document)
 .. |quickstart guide| replace:: Quickstart Guide
-.. |warranty and return| replace:: Warranty and Return Policy
+.. |warranty and return| replace:: Limited Warranty and Return Policy

 The available documents are: